joshuayuen99/TundraBot/README.md

 A personal Discord bot made in my free time and used by me and my friends.
 I've been developing it in chunks ever since November 2019, and still plan to continue improving it and adding new features moving forward.
 Updated for Discord.js v12.

-Main features include playing music, server moderation, organizing events and polls, configurable role menus, and general info commands about the server and its members.
+Main features include playing music, server moderation, organizing events and polls, configurable role menus, configurable soundboard effects, and general info commands about the server and its members.

 To add me to your server click [here](https://discord.com/api/oauth2/authorize?client_id=647196546492006423&permissions=309587062&scope=bot)!